-Our lung cancer program is focused on advancing two combination approaches shown in preclinical studies to inhibit lung cancer cell growth.
-The first approach combines entinostat with erlotinib, an approved epidermal growth factor receptor inhibitor, and the second approach combines entinostat with azacitidine, a DNA methyltransferase inhibitor.
+Our lung cancer program is focused on advancing three combination approaches shown in preclinical studies to inhibit lung cancer cell growth.
+The first approach combines entinostat with erlotinib, an approved epidermal growth factor receptor inhibitor; the second approach combines entinostat with azacitidine, a DNA methyltransferase inhibitor; and the third approach combines entinostat as an immunomodulatory agent with antibodies targeting programmed cell death protein 1 (PD1) or programmed cell death ligand 1 (PDL1).
 We believe that successful treatment of NSCLC and introduction of novel therapeutic approaches will be dependent on the identification of biomarkers that allow patient selection for the optimization of response.

-We conducted a randomized, double-blind, placebo-controlled Phase 2b clinical trial, which we refer to as the ENCORE 401 clinical trial, of entinostat in combination with erlotinib compared to erlotinib plus placebo.
+- Encore 401: Phase 2b Clinical Trial.
+We conducted a randomized, double-blind, placebo-controlled Phase 2b clinical trial of entinostat in combination with erlotinib compared to erlotinib plus placebo.
 The trial enrolled 132 patients with metastatic NSCLC who experienced disease progression after one or two prior regimens of therapy or within six months of completion of chemotherapy following surgery.
+Patients were randomized on a one-to-one basis and stratified according to the patients’ smoking status.
 Patients in the trial received treatment with erlotinib in a 150 mg dose daily with entinostat or placebo in a 10 mg dose on days 1 and 15 of a 28-day cycle.
 Patients could receive up to six cycles of therapy, subject to discontinuation in the event of disease progression or unacceptable toxicity.
-While the ENCORE 401 clinical trial did not meet its primary endpoint, we identified a subset of patients that had extended overall survival with entinostat combined with erlotinib versus erlotinib alone using a predefined, retrospective analysis.
-These patients expressed high levels of epithelial cadherin (E-cadherin) a biomarker of epithelial lung cancers in their tumor samples.
-As a follow up to the ENCORE 401 clinical trial and to confirm the E-cadherin patient biomarker enrichment strategy, we have planned a randomized, Phase 2 clinical trial of 200 NSCLC patients selected prior to randomization based on expression of high levels of the E-cadherin biomarker in their tumor.
+In the overall trial population, there were no statistically significant differences in the primary or secondary endpoints of the trial.
+However, in a subset of 26 patients with elevated levels of epithelial cadherin (E-cadherin), we observed extended overall survival with entinostat combined with erlotinib versus erlotinib alone using a predefined, retrospective analysis.
+As a follow up to the ENCORE 401 clinical trial and to further study the E-cadherin patient biomarker enrichment strategy, we have planned a randomized, Phase 2 clinical trial of 200 NSCLC patients selected prior to randomization based on expression of high levels of the E-cadherin biomarker in their tumor.